top of page

 Our silage film is made to the highest industry standards and has been awarded the prestigious German DLG quality mark.
 This is only awarded to agricultural equipment that has passed comprehensive and extensive usability testing by DLG.

-Our film is available in both opaque white and green and exhibits excellent UV resistance.
-It is made from linear low-density polyethylene, the film is both puncture and tear-resistant.
+Our film is available in both opaque white and light green and exhibits excellent UV resistance.
+It’s made from linear low-density polyethylene.
+The film is both puncture and tear-resistant.
 At a thickness of 25 microns, each roll has 1,500m of plastic wrap and weighs 26.86 kilograms.

 MMP Corporation’s Silage film surpasses industry standards and comes with the German DLG seal of approval.
 Contact us for more information on how our silage film can optimize and improve your farm’s operation.